axel22/scala-2d-game-editor/docs/plans/classes/illusionist.md

 Steal item - illusionists can use their abilities to create a distraction and steal items from others.

+## Level 2

+Eagle-eye - the illusionist's range of sight becomes greater by one half.

 ## Level 5

-Write scroll - create a scroll of a known spell.
+Write scroll - create a scroll of a known illusionist spell, the level of which is at most half of your own.
+This action takes a deal of time and can exhaust an illusionist.